Model Context Protocol (MCP) Quick Start Guide

 ```

-This is a minimal code example that does not implement features like message context recording, just to understand how to use a large language model to invoke the MCP server.
+This is a minimal code snippet that does not implement context message recording and other features; it is simply to understand how to interact with the MCP Server using the simplest code through a large language model.
 This example only demonstrates how to connect to a single server.
-If you want to connect to multiple MCP servers, you can simply loop through the code in `connect_to_server`, encapsulate them into a class, and then iterate through all the tools in the MCP servers to generate a large `available_tools`, which can then be called based on the return results from the large language model.
+If you expect to connect to multiple MCP servers, you can simply loop through the code in `connect_to_server`, encapsulate them into a class, and then iterate through all the tools in the MCP servers to generate a large `available_tools`, which can then be called based on the results returned by the large language model.
 This will not be elaborated further here.

 > You can refer to the official example: https://github.com/modelcontextprotocol/python-sdk/blob/main/examples/clients/simple-chatbot/mcp_simple_chatbot/main.py